 In addition to the above data and numbers, it would be useful to know the countries, States, and agricultural producers or companies that use the most chemicals

-Fertilizers and pesticides have benefits such as having greatly helped increase agricultural yields in the past, protecting crops from pests, and supporting incomes and economic growth in the agricultural sector, as well as providing food for a growing population
+Fertilizers and pesticides have benefits such as having greatly helped increase agricultural yields in the past (fertilizers can also be used for growth and better yields for animal feed), protecting crops from pests, and supporting incomes and economic growth in the agricultural sector, as well as providing food for a growing population

 But, there’s cons as well, such as exposure to pesticide chemicals, and the environmental pollution problems such as water pollution, air pollution, GHG emissions, ag. chemical build up in the environment and wild life, and more

 Some sources also say that up to a third (in some cases) of nitrogen fertilizers can either be washed away or can convert into nitrous oxide before they can take affect on the crops they are applied to

 Organic farming methods using more natural farming processes and less synthetic and harmful chemicals can be an option to address agricultural chemical use, but might be difficult to implement practically on a large scale in many countries for various reasons.
 There are also overall pros and cons to organic farming to consider

 [*NOTE: with pesticide and fertilizer data, there are a number of measures of usage such as amount/application rates per area of land, total weight of chemicals used, and so on.
 Rates per square area are perhaps a more accurate indicator of which crops and foods use pesticides and fertilizers more heavily on a ratio basis, whereas total load use gives an indicator of overall usage.
 With pesticides, there’s the pesticide applied at the farming level, and there’s also the residue that might be left at the consumer level]